Where in the Whoniverse is the Recorder?

 Footnote: The Ressikan Flute

-Inner Light is widely considered by critics and fans as one of the best episodes of the entire Star Trek franchise and as a favorite by members of the show’s cast and crew.
+Inner Light is widely considered by critics and fans as one of the best episodes of the entire Star Trek franchise and was a favorite of members of the show’s cast and crew.
 Picard plays music by USAmerican composer Jay Chattaway (1946–), dubbed by musician Bryce Martin on an Oak tin whistle in the key of D.

 At the beginning of Star Trek, TNG: A Fistful of Datas (sic.), Picard (dubbed) is seen and heard arranging a Mozart trio for Ressikan flute.